57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 ## Article Overview

-As the Solana ecosystem matures, more and more Ethereum ( EVM ) projects are considering migrating their protocols to Solana to gain higher performance, lower transaction costs, and a better user experience.
-Our company has extensive hands-on experience in this area, having led the migration and refactoring of multiple Ethereum protocols across various categories.
-We understand the complexity of migration across contract architecture, data models, transaction logic, and front-backend coordination, and we’ve developed a systematic methodology and set of best practices.
+As the Solana ecosystem matures, more Ethereum (EVM) protocol teams are exploring migration to Solana to achieve higher throughput, lower transaction costs, and improved user experience.
+Through leading and executing multiple real-world Ethereum-to-Solana migrations, we've accumulated hands-on experience across smart contract architecture, data models, transaction design, and full-stack coordination.

-To help developers systematically master the methods and practices for migrating from Ethereum to Solana, we’re launching a series focused on three core layers—the smart contract layer, backend services, and frontend interactions.
-We’ll share lessons learned from real projects, key caveats, best practices, and typical issues encountered during migration, complemented by real-world case studies and sample code that demonstrate an end-to-end migration approach and implementation path.
-Through this series, we hope to help developers not only complete the migration, but also fully tap into Solana’s high-performance potential and unique mechanisms to redesign protocols natively for Solana.
+This article is part of a broader series on migrating Ethereum protocols to Solana, where we break the process down into three core layers: smart contracts, backend services, and frontend interactions.
+If you're new to the series, we recommend starting with "How to Migrate an Ethereum Protocol to Solana — Preamble," which introduces the fundamental architectural differences between the two ecosystems.

+In this article, we focus specifically on the smart contract layer.
+Rather than treating migration as a simple language switch from Solidity to Rust, we examine the deeper mindset shifts required when moving from Ethereum's contract-centric model to Solana's account-centric design.
+Using concrete examples and real production patterns, we'll walk through the most important conceptual changes, common pitfalls, and best practices that Ethereum developers need to understand to build secure and efficient Solana programs.

 #### Article Navigation

 - How to Migrate an Ethereum Protocol to Solana — Preamble: A systematic introduction to the fundamental differences between Ethereum and Solana in account models, execution mechanisms, and fee systems.
 - How to Migrate an Ethereum Protocol to Solana — Contracts ( Part 1 ): A focus on the core mindset shift and best practices for contract development from Ethereum to Solana.

-Enough talk—let’s get into it!

 ---

-With Solana’s rapid rise and growing maturity, its high performance and low costs have attracted a surge of developer and user attention.
-Meanwhile, Ethereum ( Ethereum ) and EVM-compatible chains boast massive ecosystems but have long faced challenges like limited scalability and high transaction fees.
-As a result, more Web3 developers are turning to Solana for better developer and user experiences, making the migration from Ethereum to Solana a prominent trend.
-So how do we effectively port the smart contracts we’ve mastered on Ethereum to the Solana platform?
-Many developers initially think this is merely a language shift from Solidity to Rust, but soon discover the real challenge lies in fundamental differences in underlying architecture.
+Solana rose in popularity and matured quickly because its high performance and low costs attracted a surge of developer and user attention.
+Meanwhile, Ethereum (Ethereum or EVM) and EVM-compatible chains had massive ecosystems but faced challenges like limited scalability and high transaction fees.
+As a result, more Web3 developers have been turning to Solana for its improved developer and user experiences, making the migration from Ethereum to Solana a prominent trend.
+So, how do we effectively port the smart contracts we've mastered on Ethereum to the Solana platform?
+Many developers initially thought that they would only need to reprogram apps using Rust rather than Solidity, but they soon discovered that the real migration challenge rested in the fundamental differences of Solana's underlying architecture.
 This article aims to help experienced Ethereum developers complete a critical mental model shift so they can efficiently and securely reimplement existing contract logic the Solana way.

 ## The Core Mindset Shift

-When migrating from Ethereum to Solana, your first task is a critical mindset shift.
-If you haven’t read “How to Migrate an Ethereum Protocol to Solana — Preamble,” start there; it systematically introduces the foundational differences between Ethereum and Solana in account models, execution mechanisms, and fee systems.
-We won’t repeat those concepts here.
-Instead, we’ll focus on three things you must reinterpret for contract development: the relationship between accounts and programs, Token accounts and Cross-Program Invocations ( CPI ), and explicitly declared dependencies in calls.
-Together, these form the core mental model for Solana smart contract development.
+When migrating from Ethereum to Solana, your first task is to shift your mindset from a contract-centric model to an account-centric one.
+You may want to read "How to Migrate an Ethereum Protocol to Solana — Preamble," for additional background.

+In this article, we will address the core mental model for Solana smart contract development.
+Three key conceptual shifts to help you move an app from EVM to Solana contract development include gaining a new understanding of the relationship between accounts and programs, moving from Token accounts and Cross-Program Invocations (CPI), and using explicitly declared dependencies in calls.

-To make these concepts concrete, most code examples in this article reference a complete, open-source Staking migration project.
-We’ll dissect the project in the final section, but before that, we’ll frequently use its code snippets to support each core concept we discuss.
+To make these concepts concrete, we included code examples that reference a complete, open-source Staking migration project.
+We'll dissect the project in the final section, but before that, we'll frequently use its code snippets to support each concept we discuss.

 ### The Account Model

-The very first thing to upend when moving to Solana is your understanding of **accounts** on Solana.

-On Ethereum and EVM-compatible chains, smart contracts follow a monolithic design: a contract is both the carrier of code and the container of state, tightly coupling execution logic and storage.
-Take a standard ERC20 token contract as an example: it not only contains functions like `transfer` and `approve`, but also a `mapping` to store balances for all users.
-This design is similar to object-oriented programming’s class instances ( Object ), where methods and data are encapsulated in a single entity, forming a complete, self-contained functional unit.
-Here’s a concrete Solidity example:
+On Ethereum and EVM-compatible chains, smart contracts follow a monolithic design where a contract is both the carrier of code and the container of state, tightly coupling execution logic and storage.
+For example, a standard ERC20 token contract not only contains functions like `transfer` and `approve`, but also a `mapping` to store balances for all users.
+This design is similar to object-oriented programming's class instances (Object), where methods and data are encapsulated in a single entity, forming a complete, self-contained functional unit.
+Here's a concrete Solidity example:

 ```solidity
 // evm-staking/src/Staking.sol